Course Outline

 Project: Automatic Light Adjustment System for Government Facilities

-Analog to Digital Conversion (ADC) for Government Applications
+Analog to Digital Conversion (ADC) for Government Use

-Serial Communication and UART Programming in a Government Setting
+Serial Communication and UART Programming for Government Applications

-Sensor Sticks, Motors, and Audio Devices for Government Use
+Sensor Sticks, Motors, and Audio Devices for Government Projects

 Requirements

-- A basic understanding or interest in hardware is beneficial.
+- A fundamental understanding or interest in hardware is beneficial.

 Audience